You'll Never Walk Alone

 Joe Fagan took over in 1983-84 and it was business as usual for the reds.
 In his first season Joe Fagan won a unique treble of the league, league cup and European cup.
 The league win was the third in a row whilst the other two trophies were won for a fourth time in each case.
 Joe Fagan’s second year saw him win no trophies and announce his retirement.
 He announced his intentions prior to the end of the season and hoped to go out on a high by winning the European cup for a club fifth time.
 Events however turned sour that night at Heysel where 39 football fans died when a supporting wall collapsed.
 The blame was placed at Liverpool fans door and English clubs were banned from Europe.
 The truth however behind this goes further and although the Liverpool fans shamefully attributed to the disaster this was most certainly not the only reason the tragedy happened.
 UEFA ignored calls from Liverpool about the grounds state and segregation procedures which were at best, poor.
 They also ignored what went on the year before in Rome when Liverpool had beaten Roma in Rome when masses of Liverpool fans were stoned.

-Bob Paisley.
+The following season saw Kenny Dalglish take over as player-manager with some assistance given to him by Bob Paisley.
 The reds stormed to a league and cup double, the first since 1971.
 The FA Cup final saw the first FA final between Liverpool and Everton and the reds won 3-1.
 The following few years saw the development of a great side which like other English clubs suffered from the lack of a European stage to test themselves on.
 In 1988-89 Liverpool were again to be looking for a double.
 Again tragic events happened which stunned the whole world of football.
 On April 15 1989 Liverpool Football Club lost 96 fans of its fans in a tragedy at Hillsborough that should never have happened.
 To this day, more than ten years on the families and fans are still fighting for the JUSTICE that they deserve.
 Private prosecutions took place against two officers from South Yorkshire Police.
 Despite calls from Liverpool, the FA gave Liverpool the smaller end of the ground.
 The movement of fans was not restricted in 1989 as it was the previous year and the main route into the ground pointed all fans in the same direction unless they knew the ground well.
 This went to the main central pens where a crush formed.
 No calls were answered from the fans to relieve the pressure at the front and the Police thought at first it was a pitch invasion and forced fans back into the pens.
 The tragedy unfolded in front of the Police and the voices that mattered in the control box remained silent.

 More than ten years on the fight goes on for people to learn the truth about Hillsborough.
 The same truth that the Taylor report attempted to show but it was ignored in crucial areas and newspapers like the Sun printed lies about Liverpool fans of which they have never publically apologised.
 Rightly so the Sun is heavily boycotted nowadays from Liverpool fans.
 It is only now that Sheffield Wednesday have erected a memorial for OUR 96.
 It is ten years late.